le-quentin/install/README.md

-[ ] - i3 proper dual screen handling (external is main screen, worskpaces dispatching on hdmi plug) [ ] - replace dmenu with rofi (opening windows and desktop apps + add a kickass theme) [ ] - pretty status bar (look at polybar and polybar themes) [ ] - fix tmux-powerline with a proper look (look at themes) [ ] - selected tmux-pane is circled (instead of the ugly "pane*")
+[ ] - i3 proper dual screen handling (external is main screen, worskpaces dispatching on hdmi plug) [ ] - replace dmenu with rofi (opening windows and desktop apps + add a kickass theme) [ ] - notification applet with "do not disturb" mode
+[ ] - pretty status bar (look at polybar and polybar themes) [ ] - fix tmux-powerline with a proper look (look at themes) [ ] - selected tmux-pane is circled (instead of the ugly "pane*")